Process of a DCF Investigation in Westport

 What is a Substantiation Finding?

-After completing an investigation in Westport, DCF officials then decide whether the abuse or neglect is substantiated or unsubstantiated.
+After completing the investigation process in Westport, DCF officials then decide whether the abuse or neglect is substantiated or unsubstantiated.
 A substantiated report will result in further action against the family.
-DCF may recommend services such as drug or alcohol treatment, parenting classes, or counseling.
-In some cases, DCF may even recommend a child be removed from the home.
+They may recommend services such as drug or alcohol treatment, parenting classes, or counseling.
+In some cases, this department may even recommend a child be removed from the home.
 The agency will issue a notification of substantiation to the family, which contains the following information:

 - A brief description of the allegations in the report